 An open governance model that can be integrated into the development of the standards for digital trust is essential where the business, legal and social guidelines for technology adoption impact human trust and behavior.
 The combination of open standards and protocols, pan-industry collaboration, and LF’s neutral governance structure will support this new category of digital identity and verifiable data exchange, he explained.

-The ToIP Foundation initially will host four working groups.
+The ToIP Foundation will initially host four working groups.
 The Technical Stack Working Group and the Governance Stack Working Group will focus on building out and hardening the technical and governance halves of the ToIP stack, respectively.

 The Utility Foundry Working Group and the Ecosystem Foundry Working Group will serve as communities of practice for projects that wish to collaborate on the development of ToIP utility networks or entire ToIP digital trust ecosystems.